ModelingSimulation/TeachingWriting2020/schedule.md

 ### Assignments due
 * Provide feedback on your partners' reports.
 For each of your 2 partners, fill out your editing rubric (or provide comments of a similar nature), and send it to your partner and to mch328+homework.
-(Alternative: if you have not had at least a week to edit your partner's work, please send Miranda a quick email to let me know where you are in the editing process, and when to expect the comments.)
+(Alternative: if you have not had at least a week to edit your partners' work, please send Miranda a quick email to let me know where you are in the editing process, and when you expect to finish editing.)

 ## April 22

 ### Materials

 ### Assignments due
-* Draft 2 of research report
+* Draft 2 of research report (or one week after you get feedback from both partners)

 ## April 29
 ### Assignments due